Particular/docs.particular.net/nservicebus/upgrades/nhibernate-timeouts-index.md

 - index `TimeoutEntity_EndpointIdx` has an incorrect column order (should be Endpoint, Time)

-How to correct these depend on the database engine that you are using.
+How to apply corrections depends on the database engine that is used.

 ## Resolving schema issues on Microsoft SQL Server